mozilla/gcp-ingestion/ingestion-edge/README.md

   --warmup-timeout=WARMUP_TIMEOUT
-                        Maximum number of seconds to wait for warmup to complete, default is 600 (10 minutes) --cluster=CLUSTER     GKE cluster to create for test resources, default is 'load-test', ignored when --load-balancer and --no-
+                        Maximum number of seconds to wait for warmup to complete, default is 600 (10 minutes) --cluster=CLUSTER     Name of GKE cluster to create for test resources, default is 'load-test', ignored when --load-balancer
-                        traffic-generator are both specified --location=LOCATION   Location to use for --cluster, default is us-west1 --preemptible         Use preemptible instances for --cluster, default is False
+                        and --no-traffic-generator are both specified --location=LOCATION   Location to use for --cluster, default is us-west1 --preemptible         Use preemptible instances for --cluster, default is False